1919 Cover of The Natural Economic Order

 Make America Go Apeshit

-Kennedy did an excellent job of hiding his communist sympathies.
-After, like a true puppet of the Military Industrial Complex, having relentlessly grilled his opponent, Eisenhower, during the election campaign for neglecting America’s defences, making Eisenhower warn of the influence of the Military Industrial Complex at his farewell speech, he risked World War III with the Soviet Union during the Cuban Missile Crisis.
+If he had them, Kennedy did an excellent job of hiding his communist sympathies.
+After, like a true puppet of the Military Industrial Complex, having grilled his opponent, Eisenhower, during the election campaign for neglecting America’s defences, making Eisenhower warn of the influence of the Military Industrial Complex at his farewell speech, he risked World War III with the Soviet Union during the Cuban Missile Crisis.
 Those geniuses at the John Birch Society saw through all that and found Eisenhower to be an even more dangerous radical leftist lunatic extremist.
 While conspiracy theorists, with their eyeballs glued to their computer screens, were busy analysing every move by every secret society and imagining countless others, the John Birch Society has taken over the United States, with a little help from Russia’s secret services, by making people believe these conspiracy theories.
 If that was the plot to destroy America, it has succeeded marvellously.

+Conspiracy thinking is more widespread in the United States than in the Netherlands.
+Acquaintances of mine who regularly visited the United States and spoke with Americans have confirmed it.
+And I could see it for myself on message boards.
 Conspiracy theories often relate to the facts, but if you investigate them, much would be unproven, inaccurate or wrong.
-Conspiracy theorists don’t mind.
+Conspiracy theorists don’t adhere to strict logic.
 Pizzagate may be a fabrication, but they claim the Epstein files prove it.
-The kind of logic appals the fact-checkers, but if you call conspiracy theories hunches rather than facts, they make more sense.
-Humans are political animals.
-They scheme all the time.
-We gossip and fabricate stories to hurt our opponents.
+Humans are political animals who scheme and plot, in secret if they can.
+If you call conspiracy theories hunches, they make more sense.
 We don’t know what’s going on, so getting the direction right is already a success.
-Yet, the conspiracy theorists aren’t paranoid enough because these secret dealings, as well as conspiracy theories, seem part of the ultimate psyop: God’s scheme to undermine trust in US society to make America go crazy and ready for the messiah.
-And so, MAGA stands for ‘Make America Go Apeshit’.
+Yet, the conspiracy theorists aren’t paranoid enough.
+There is a script.
+These secret dealings, as well as conspiracy theories, seem part of the ultimate psyop: God’s scheme to undermine trust in US society to make America go crazy and ready for the messiah.
+It made me think that MAGA stands for ‘Make America Go Apeshit’.

 Culture: selling versus convincing